pippinbarr/SNAKISTS/process/prototypes.md

 For now I'll leave the snake pink solely because it's funnier, but on principle it's probably the wrong move.

+## Obstructionist

+> "the practice of deliberately impeding or delaying the course of legal, legislative, or other procedures."

+> Could place a wall in the direction they're going at a certain point... or make wals around the apple in an inconvenient way (within reason...)

+### 2025-04-02

+The basic idea works - it builds walls just ahead of you.
+I have them vanishing as well for now because otherwise it'll just accumulate.

+There's a problem with placing the apple in a wall or the wall on the apple.
+So there's the possibility of things being kind of shitty.

+Which...
+I care about.
+So I will do more.
+But we're getting there.

 ## Persist

 > They aren't allowed to stop?
 Or they somehow persist through death?
 Or the game persists as a layer on top over everything else once you start it would be funny too?
 Just there forever?
 These are all GOOD IDEAS.